-A relevant characteristic in deep image matching which made it able to exceed handcrafted image matching pipelines was gained by allowing concurrently optimizing both the detector \& descriptor.
-SuperPoint~\cite{superpoint} integrates both of them in a single network and does not require a separate yet consecutive training of these as~\cite{lift}.
-A further design feature that enabled SuperPoint to become a reference in the field is the use of homographic adaptation, which consists of the use of planar homographies to generate corresponding images during the training, to allow self-supervised training.
-Further solutions were proposed by architectures similar to SuperPoint as in~\cite{r2d2}.
-Moreover, the Accurate and Lightweight Keypoint Detection and Descriptor Extraction (ALIKE)~\cite{alike} implements a differentiable Non-Maximum Suppression (NMS) for the keypoint selection on the score map, and the DIScrete Keypoints (DISK)~\cite{disk} employs reinforcement learning.
-ALIKE design is further improved by A LIghter Keypoint and descriptor Extraction network with Deformable transformation (ALIKED)~\cite{aliked} using deformable local features for each sparse keypoint instead of dense descriptor maps, resulting in saving computational budget.
-Alternative rearrangements in the pipeline structure to use the same sub-network for both detector \& descriptor (detect-and-describe)~\cite{d2net}, or to extract descriptors and then keypoints (describe-then-detect)~\cite{d2d} instead of the common approach (detect-then-describe) have been also investigated.
-More recently, the idea of decoupling the two blocks by formulating the matching problems in terms of 3D tracks in large-scale SfM has been applied in Detect, Don’t Describe--Describe, Don’t Detect (DeDoDe)~\cite{dedode} and DeDoDe v2~\cite{dedodev2} with interesting results.
+Deep image matching pipelines began exceeding handcrafted as with the introduction of the joint optimization of both the detector \& descriptor.
+SuperPoint integrates both in a single network and does not require a separate yet consecutive training of these as in~\cite{lift}.
+A further key feature introduced by SuperPoint was the use of homographic adaptation, which consists of the use of planar homographies to generate corresponding images during the training, to allow self-supervised training.
+Further solutions were proposed by similar architectures~(\cite{r2d2}).
+Moreover, the Accurate and Lightweight Keypoint Detection and Descriptor Extraction (ALIKE,~\cite{alike}) implements a differentiable Non-Maximum Suppression (NMS) for the keypoint selection on the score map, and the DIScrete Keypoints (DISK,~\cite{disk}) employs reinforcement learning.
+ALIKE design is further improved by A LIghter Keypoint and descriptor Extraction network with Deformable transformation (ALIKED,~\cite{aliked}), which exploits deformable local features for each sparse keypoint instead of dense descriptor maps, saving computational budget.
+Alternative rearrangements in the pipeline structure to use the same sub-network for both detector \& descriptor (detect-and-describe, ~\cite{d2net}), or to extract descriptors and then keypoints (describe-then-detect,~\cite{d2d}) instead of the common approach (detect-then-describe), have been also investigated.
+More recently, the idea of decoupling the two blocks by formulating the matching problems in terms of 3D tracks in large-scale SfM has been applied in Detect, Don’t Describe--Describe, Don’t Detect (DeDoDe,~\cite{dedode}) in turn employed on the recent Local Matching (LoMa,\cite{loma}).